Is Sleeping on Your Stomach Bad?

 Back and side sleeping are considered the best sleeping positions since they don’t put a strain on the spine, and instead, offer health benefits.
 Sleeping on your back is good for those with back pain because it allows for even distribution of body weight and reduces pressure on the joints.
 However, back sleeping isn’t recommended for those with sleep apnea, acid reflux, or those who snore because it can exacerbate symptoms.
 Instead, side sleeping is better.
 Side sleeping allows for easier breathing since there is less pressure on the airways.
-It’s also better for pregnant women since it reduces pressure in the womb.
+It’s also better for pregnant women, especially sleeping on your left side, since it reduces pressure in the womb.

 Does sleeping on your stomach cause stomach pain?

 Stomach sleeping is known to cause back and neck pains, and it may even cause an upset belly in some sleepers because it can exacerbate stomach issues like indigestion.
 Stomach sleeping can also cause stomach pain if you’ve eaten a large amount before going to sleep.
 While there isn’t any evidence to suggest it will cause new stomach issues, sleeping on your belly could worsen previous problems.